Pointer31/tw_plus/README.md

 end of round stats message
 DDnet client support (whisper, HUD)
 Experimental 64 player support (requires ddnet client)
+Particles appearing when a pickup (shield, heart, weapon) is respawning
+Play a sound different from the normal hit sound when the player kills a tee, like in some other gametypes
 new gametype: Hold the flag (HTF); teamless mode where you gain points by holding the flag
+new gametype: Last man standing (LMS); teamless mode where you must avoid dying while killing others

 **Included Maps**
 included extra maps to show the new features: